 The island Fortress of Suomenlinna was recognised by UNESCO as an outstanding example of military architecture of its time, representing both the general fortification principles of the 18th century, and the specific characteristics unique to military buildings.
 It was added to the list of World Heritage Sites in 1991, and continues today to be one of Helsinki’s most popular tourist attractions, while remaining home for around 850 permanent residents.
 Originally named Viapori, or Sveaborg in Swedish, Suomenlinna was built on the six islands of Kustaanmiekka, Susisaari, Iso-Mustasaari, Pikku-Mustasaari, Länsi-Mustasaari and Särkkä.

-The construction of Sveaborg began in 1748, when Finland was still under Swedish control.
-Easily the most important person in the long history of the fortress was Count Augustin Ehrensvärd, a Swedish noble and military officer, launched the construction of the fortress, and you can still view various examples of his work in the fortress.
-His tomb, a monument erected by King Gustav III, is located on Susisaari island on the Great Courtyard.
+The construction of Sveaborg began in 1748, when Finland was still part of Sweden.
+Count Augustin Ehrensvärd, a Swedish noble and military officer, launched the construction of the fortress, and you can still view various examples of his work in the fortress.
+His tomb, a monument erected by Swedish King Gustav III, is located on Susisaari island on the Great Courtyard.
 In 1750, two years after construction had begun, the fortress was opened and named Sveaborg, or Viapori in Finnish.

-Although the presence of military on the islands has been considerably reduced since 1973, the Suomenlinna garrison continues to house the Merisotakoulu, or Naval Academy, of the Finnish Navy.
+Although the presence of military on the islands has been considerably reduced since 1973, the Suomenlinna garrison continues to house the Merisotakoulu, the Naval Academy of the Finnish Navy.
 Today, Suomenlinna is more than just a part of Helsinki, it is a town in its own right with around 800 permanent residents, providing work for some 400 people all year round, rising to 500 in the summer.